Softchair/ISU-Classwork/CPRE_288/README.md

-# CPRE288GroupProj
+# CPRE 288

-Repo to hold all the code for the CPRE 288 group project
+Code for the Room Mapper program developed for the CyBot platform with my team during CPRE 288 - Fall 2023